RachelPearson/UCL_teaching/README.md

 # UCL_teaching
-materials created for teaching at UCL
+This repsitory contains materials that I have created for teaching at UCL.
+This contains slides, handouts, data and code (stata and R).